"Tradition is not about preserving the ashes, but about passing on the fire"

 Birgit Dulski works as a researcher, holding the Sustainable Building chair of prof. Anke van Hal in the Center for Entrepreneurship, Governance and Stewardship since April 2008.
 Her research focuses on making existing neighborhoods more sustainable and on cultural entrepreneurship in historic buildings.
 In her research, she makes extensive use of 'learning networks', in which parties involved in the same task from different perspectives learn from and with each other.

-Birgit combines her job as a researcher at Nyenrode with a job as a consultant at the Dutch Institute for Building Biology and Ecology (NIBE).
-In her role as educator, Birgit strives to let students discover how entrepreneurship and sustainability can reinforce each other, creating innovative and creative business models.
+Dulski studied architecture in Germany and the Netherlands and graduated as an architect from Delft University of Technology (TU Delft) in 1995.
+She combines her job as a researcher at Nyenrode with a job as a consultant at the Dutch Institute for Building Biology and Ecology (NIBE).
+In her role as educator, Dulski strives to let students discover how entrepreneurship and sustainability can reinforce each other, creating innovative and creative business models.

-Music occupies much of Birgit's spare time.
+Music occupies much of Dulski's spare time.
 She plays the tenor saxophone in a symphonic wind orchestra.
-Birgit has three grown-up children.
+She has three grown-up children.

 - Dulski, B. & van Straten (2014), Contemporary Perspectives on Jane Jacobs – Reassessing the Impacts of an Urban Visionary.
 Ashgate Publishing, ISBN 978-1-4724-1004-7, 2014.

 - Hal, J.D.M.
 (Anke) van, Nieboer, N., & Dulski, B. (2012).
 The Netherlands : Unsettled times for energy efficiency.
 In N. Nieboer, S. Tsenkova, V. Gruis & J.D.M.
 (Anke) van Hal (Eds.).
 Energy efficiency in housing management: Policies and practice in eleven countries. (pp. 78-96).
 London: Routledge.
 ISBN 978184971459.